-Operational State Problem Solution Move Machine Not enough information to calculate the machine heading.
-Drive the machine in any direction until the message no longer displays.
-UTS Out of Level The tilt compensator on the UTS instrument is out of range.
+Operational State Problem Solution UTS Out of Level The tilt compensator on the UTS instrument is out of range.
 Stop the UTS instrument.
 Repeat the position setup for the instrument using Trimble SCS900 or Siteworks, making sure that the tripod is secure and the instrument is level.
 Start the UTS instrument from the UTS Management screen.
 Target Lost.
 Searching The UTS instrument used for guidance has lost line of sight to the machine target and Auto Search is enabled.
 If required, tap Cancel to cancel the search.
 Move the machine or remove any obstruction to the line of sight.
 Start a search for the UTS instrument from the UTS Management screen.
 Optionally, hold and point the UTS instrument at the target to regain the lock.

-UTS - Low Battery xx% of battery remaining This message appears briefly on screen, first when the UTS battery level is at 15%, and then when the UTS battery level reaches 5%.
+Operational State Problem Solution UTS - Low Battery xx% of battery remaining This message appears briefly on screen, first when the UTS battery level is at 15%, and then when the UTS battery level reaches 5%.
 You can choose to carry on working or select another instrument from the UTS Management screen.
 Guidance is still provided.
 Check the remaining battery level of the UTS instrument in the UTS Management screen.

-7.2 Best Practices When Using Single-3D Guidance
+4.2 Best Practices When Using Single-3D Guidance